katawful/Kat-Oblivion-Scripts/KFOV/README.md

 `99 Docs` is the documentation

 The INI file provided in 00 Core sets the defaults of the mod when using LINK, otherwise provides normal mod features.
 It is well detailed at explaining what each setting does.
-The following section is just the defaults:

 # Permissions
 Permissions are as followed:
 - Patches are always welcomed and allowed, notifying me for integration would be ideal but not required.
 Credit and link to original are required regardless.
 - Scripts used here are allowed as resources in mods without asking, assuming it does not replicate the function of this mod.
 Credit and link to original are required.
   * Example: you can use the FOV change script in a mod that needs the ability to change FOV but you can't use that script to make a FOV mod.
 Do it yourself
   * Addendum: you cannot use my resources in a paid mod
 - Integration into mod packs requires direct permission
 - No uploads of this mod without permission, but translations can be requested at will without issue.
 I will not block you making translations
   * Addendum: if all accounts linked to me are dead, then this mod will become public to anyone, without credit or permission, to prevent dead mods